fh2019ustc/DocTr/README.md

 ## Training
--For geometric unwarping, we train the GeoTr using the [Doc3d](https://github.com/fh2019ustc/doc3D-dataset) dataset.
+- For geometric unwarping, we train the GeoTr using the [Doc3d](https://github.com/fh2019ustc/doc3D-dataset) dataset.
--For illumination correction, we train the IllTr for illumination correction based on the [DRIC](https://github.com/xiaoyu258/DocProj) dataset.
+- For illumination correction, we train the IllTr for illumination correction based on the [DRIC](https://github.com/xiaoyu258/DocProj) dataset.

 ## Demo
 1. Download the pretrained models [here](https://drive.google.com/drive/folders/1eZRxnRVpf5iy3VJakJNTKWw5Zk9g-F_0?usp=sharing) and put them to `$ROOT/model_pretrained/`.